 You should read the Help in WinEdt's Dictionary Manager Dialog for more information on installing additional dictionaries and setting the numerous available options for your needs.
-For users of WinEdt 6/7/8, the macro InstallDict.edt will ease installation of new dictionaries.
+For users of WinEdt 6 and above, the macro InstallDict.edt will ease installation of new dictionaries.

-Note that there are now two versions of each dictionary: "ASCII" for WinEdt versions 5.x and 6, and "UNICODE" for WinEdt 7 and 8.
+Note that there are now two versions of each dictionary: "ASCII" for WinEdt versions 5.x and 6, and "UNICODE" for WinEdt 7 and above.
 Make sure to download the right one.

-The table below lists all available dictionaries (word lists), linking to the /systems/win32/winedt/dict directory on a CTAN mirror near you.
+The table below lists all available dictionaries (word lists).
 The sizes of dictionaries below refer to the zipped archive.
 The actual size of the word lists is approximately three or four times larger.
 Each dictionary is accompanied by a short text (TXT) file describing the relevant information pertaining to that dictionary's creation and installation instructions.
 You should read this file before downloading and installing the associated dictionary.

 The English (UK+US) dictionary consists of more .dic files to allow for different spelling conventions.
 The older, simpler dictionaries English (UK) and English (US) are available for those users who prefer a straightforward setup and don't want to make any choices ...